openedx/edx-documentation/en_us/edx_style_guide/source/preferred.rst

       see :ref:`Images`.
   * - Lists
     - Introduce a list with a complete sentence that ends in a period.
 See also "steps."

+      Use complete sentences with terminal periods in lists unless each item is short (e.g., three words or fewer).

   * - Notes
     - Use when you want the user to pay special attention to an instruction or idea.
   * - Numbers